Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection: Numerical results

-As shown in Fig.~\ref{fig:p_com_invi}, the offline defender outperforms the MARL-D except for bus $6$, which is often targeted by the MARL-A (Fig.~\ref{fig:det_action}).
-This shows that although MARL-A can discover a diverse set of attacks that help improve the detection performance of MARL-D, it cannot be expected to have exhaustively explored the space of FDIAs.
-For that reason, despite being robust to adversarial examples, MARL-D might not generalize well to FDIAs that were synthetically generated in the offline defender's training dataset.
-A preferable solution is to combine the benefit of the expert knowledge available to the offline defender with the adversarial robustness of MARL-D. Here knowledge transfer can help achieve this goal.
-A TF-MARL-D defender is therefore trained to this end.

-The performances of the TF-MARL-D are on par or even outperform (buses $2$, $4$, and $8$) the offline defender for time-invariant attacks, which shows that the transfer learning strategy is viable to retain prior knowledge.
+Similar to the findings obtained in Case Study I on the distribution system, the offline defender outperforms the MARL-D except for bus $6$ (Fig.~\ref{fig:p_com_invi}), which is often targeted by the MARL-A (Fig.~\ref{fig:det_action}).
+This confirms that although MARL-A can discover a diverse set of attacks that help improve the detection performance of MARL-D, it cannot be expected to have exhaustively explored the space of FDIAs.
+Just like in Case Study I, the transfer learning approach is a viable pathway to ensure that the defender is accurate on both the synthetic and the adversarially generated FDIA: Fig.~\ref{fig:p_com_invi} shows that the detection accuracy of TF-MARL-D are on par or even outperform (buses $2$, $4$, and $8$) the offline defender for time-invariant attacks.

-Table \ref{tab:p_com_wup} shows that although the performance of TF-MARL-D is enhanced for time-invariant attacks, it still consistently outperforms the offline defender when exposed to the TF-MARL-A adversary (performance increases between 40\% and 225\% across $5$ independent runs).
-Compared to MARL-A (Table \ref{tab:p_com_nowup} first row), the total frequency deviation induced by TF-MARL-A is reduced MARL-A. This indicates that the warm-up strategy encouraged the adversary to explore less impactful and more stealthy FDIA.